mostly using

 BER: Basic Encoding Rules

-DER: Distinguished Encoding Rules
+DER: Distinguished Encoding Rules, subset of BER

 DER vs. CRT vs. CER vs. PEM Certificates and How To Convert Them